About the Syria programme

 Advocacy

 Since the start of the uprising Caabu has been actively engaged with all relevant government departments on a regular basis.
-Chris Doyle had a one hour meeting with Alistair Burt, the Foreign Office Minister responsible for the Middle East.
-He also addressed an internal FCO seminar on Syria.
+Chris Doyle had meetings with Alistair Burt, the former Foreign Office Minister responsible for the Middle East.
+He also addressed internal FCO seminars on Syria

 Events

+Chris Doyle has addressed a New Statesman panel on Syria.
+Other speakers have included Haitham El Maleh, Catherine El Talli, Bassam Ishaq, Samir Aita, Dr Talal Al-Mayhani and Monzer Akbik, Chief of Staff to the president of the Syrian Opposition Coalition, Ahmad Jarba.
 Caabu also hosted a BBC Radio 4 panel debate on Syria as well as helping to arrange programme for three visiting opposition activists from Syria that included a Caabu/LSE meeting with Louay Hussein.
+In June 2012, Caabu also hosted Shaykh Sayyid Muhammad al-Yaqoubi for a briefing session.

 Media and Communications